wilsonmar/wilsonmar.github.io/_posts/2022-09-30-cloud-macos.md

 1. Click the "Next: Storage" to
 1. increase the size of the Root Volume from a default of 60 to 300 GiB (or whatever your capacity analysis runs reveal).
-1. The Volume Type can be increased by selecting faster Provisioned IOPS SSD volumes can be up to <strong>6 TiB (Terrabytes)</strong> can be selected for mac instance types:
+1. Select Volume Type:

+   * Magnetic (Standard)
    * General Purpose SSD (gp2)
    * General Purpose SSD (gp3)

    * Provisional IOPS SSD (io1)
-   * Provisional IOPS SSD (io2)
+   * Provisional IOPS SSD (io2) on new Nitro-based Amazon EC2 instances using the Scalable Reliable Datagram (SRD) networking protocol
-   * Magnetic (Standard)
    <br /><br />

+   Provisioned IOPS (Input-Output Per Second) SSD volumes are designed for time-sensitive sustained I/O for sub-millisecond latency in database retrieval speed.
+Latency is a measurement of time it takes for individual packet to be transferred.

+   An example of pricing for 100 GB for a month at 1000 IOPS is the total of:
+   * Cost of EBS-optimized EC2 instance
+   * Number of 100 GB allocated
+   * <strong>Fixed charge</strong> for the IOPS level selected during that month (rather than the variable millions of I/O requests for standard volumes).
+   <br /><br />

+   Throughput is a measurement of how much (Megabytes of) sequential data (such as a video file) can be transferred per second.

+   Up to <strong>6 TiB (Terrabytes)</strong> can be selected for mac instance types.

-   PROTIP: Mac server types can obtain a maxiumum throughput of <strong>up to 1,000 MiB/s</strong> (Megabytes per second) by specifying <a target="_blank" href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/provisioned-iops.html#EBSVolumeTypes_piops">Provisioned IOPS SSD (Solid State Drive) volumes</a> of up to 64,000 (using I/O in 16 KiB blocks).
+   PROTIP: Mac server types can obtain a maximum throughput of <strong>up to 1,000 MiB/s</strong> (Megabytes per second) by specifying <a target="_blank" href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/provisioned-iops.html#EBSVolumeTypes_piops">Provisioned IOPS SSD (Solid State Drive) volumes</a> of up to 64,000 IOPS (using I/O in 16 KiB blocks).
    This is illustrated by the orange line reaching the upper-right:

    <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1664652178/aws_io1_throughput-1275_460_qautbp.png"><img alt="aws io1 throughput" width="1275" height="460" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1664652178/aws_io1_throughput-1275_460_qautbp.png"></a>